iforgotthequestion/micro-slack/README.md

 Install Dependencies:

-> Navigate to directory microslack is installed in.
+Navigate to directory microslack is installed in and run
-> run "python3 init.py setup new"
+> python3 init.py setup new